 Self-guided walking tour of Old Toronto

-First up, start with a walking tour of the historic downtown core of the city.
-“But what about breakfast?”
-I hear your stomach rumble.
-Don’t worry, I’ve got you.
-The Old Town Toronto Tour is broken into East and West.
-I suggest you start with the West using this map, as that will take you through St Lawrence Market where you can pick up a Toronto-rific Peameal Bacon Sandwich at the Carousel Bakery.
-If you are a vegetarian or vegan, don’t sweat it, there are a ridiculous number of good places to eat in the Market, you’ll find something that doesn’t contain the city’s iconic bacon.
+By beginning on the West side, you will soon pass through St Lawrence Market where you can pick up a Toronto-rific Peameal Bacon Sandwich at the Carousel Bakery.
+If you are a vegetarian or vegan, don’t sweat it, there are a ridiculous number of good places to eat in the Market.
 Once you’ve eaten, continue with the remainder of the West Tour and then on to Old Town Toronto East.

 Top tip: Take cash to St Lawrence Market, lots of vendors don’t accept card including Carousel.